 Email: info@Hotchkiss.im or www.hotchkiss.im

 A professional team of tax advisors.
 They provide clear and concise UK and international tax advice for clients.
-They offer UK tax services in the following areas: bespoke private client tax advice, succession and estate planning for high net worth families and individuals, including tax residence and domicile reviews; tax-efficient structuring using trusts and offshore companies; funds taxation and business structuring; dealing with tax investigations and using disclosure facilities as well as tax returns.
-Paul Hotchkiss is the author of the UK tax and domicile advice in this section.
+They offer UK tax services in the following areas: bespoke private client tax advice, succession and estate planning for high-net-worth families and individuals, including tax residence and domicile reviews; tax-efficient structuring using trusts and offshore companies; funds taxation and business structuring; dealing with tax investigations and using disclosure facilities as well as tax returns.
+Paul Hotchkiss is the author of the UK tax and domicile commentary in this section.